 The Urb is in line with the concept and makes beekeeping a ‘less daunting and more attractive process for novices.’
+The biggest advantage is that you don’t need to adorn the protective garb when you handle the bin.
+You can observe the colony and use the technology implements to extract the honey easily.
 [INFOHIGHTECH] Istanbul: City of Seeds.
 It was generous of the The Building Information Centre (YEM) and 34Solo to host an xskool event in their city last week.

 Patients are often worried and frightened when they come to a hospital.
 By beautifying the hospital with lots of plants and trees, we wish to create a more serene and restful environment for patients.
 Similarly, planting hydroponics on the rooftops provides food for the hospital, but also absorbs the heat from the roof, cooling the wards facing it.
 At the hospital, we also faced huge utility bills.
+The hospital started to look into ways of reducing energy and water consumption to eliminate wastage.
+Our greening culture that started in the early 1990s at Toa Payoh Hospital has flourished and spread throughout the Hospital with the Green Fingers Club leading the way.
 Générer des rendements plus élevés.
 VertiCrop™ provides a proven, cost effective alternative to typical crop production.